 A new medium

-By the early 2000s, 3-D films were long-established attractions in the theme park playbook.
+By the early 2000s, 3-D film attractions were an established part of the theme park playbook.
 Having parts of the theater move along with film elements wasn’t new, either, as Epcot’s Honey, I Shrunk the Audience had shown since 1994.
-Shrek 4D upped the ante with crisper digital projection and truly Hollywood-level production, using not only the original film’s voice talent but its animation talent as well.
+Shrek 4-D upped the ante with crisper digital projection and truly Hollywood-level production, using not only the original film’s voice talent but its animation talent as well.

-In turn, the DreamWorks/PDI team was excited about getting to play in a new sandbox with lots of new storytelling toys.
-Your normal theatrical release doesn’t have a queue and preshow space to prepare guests for the world they’re about to enter.
-Nor does it offer the chance to rock them around in pneumatically powered seats, spray water, or shoot air at their legs to simulate an invasion of spiders.
+In turn, the DreamWorks/PDI team was excited about getting to play in a new sandbox.
+A theatrical release doesn’t have a queue and preshow space to prepare guests for the world they’re about to enter.
+Nor does it offer the chance to jostle them around in pneumatically powered seats, or shoot air at their legs to simulate an invasion of spiders.

 “We did discuss Smell-O-Vision for a while and decided to abandon it because you can’t get the smell out of the theater fast enough and it smelled like poop,” Lipman said.
 Ultimately the Universal Studios Japan version did feature limited use of scents, such as gingerbread.